Migrate from AWS to On Premise

 A few final thoughts:

-• Moving your AWS workloads off to other providers or on-premise is not “leaving the cloud”.
+• Moving your AWS workloads off to other providers or on-premises is not “leaving the cloud”.
 You are leaving AWS.

 • Private cloud in a colocation facility is the new norm unless you are a Fortune 1000 company – which you are likely not.